ssj018/homelab/mds_work/mds_quater_review.md

 4. test snmp collect of switches ***
 5. deploy ospf on colos
 6. 2factor auth of wifi and openvpn pha
 7. sudo user manangement with ldap
 8. apply multicast acl to live
 9. consider redundancy of live switches
 10. switch ldap from utilserver to utilserver2
 11. switch ldap to utilserver2
 12. renew the license of citrix

 ## what hadmin48.3as been done
 1. upgrade citrix adcokppf
-p
+2. installed a  new ldap
+3. installed a pfsense on gdsMds